mksalada/blowfish-starter-template/README.md

 Your site will be live at: https://`<your-username>`.github.io/`<repo-name>`

+> [!NOTE]
-ℹ️ The workflow in `.github/workflows/gh-pages.yml` will automatically build and deploy your site.
+> The workflow in [`gh-pages.yml`](https://github.com/mksalada/blowfish-starter-template/blob/main/.github/workflows/gh-pages.yml) will automatically build and deploy your site.

 > [!TIP]
 > #### Enable automatic theme updates (Optional)